automata/fromthetransistor/README.md

 - So about those transistors -- Course overview.
 Describe how FPGAs are buildable using transistors, and that ICs are just collections of transistors in a nice reliable package.
 Understand the LUTs and stuff.
 Talk briefly about the theory of transistors, but all projects must build on each other so we can’t build one.
 - Emulation -- Building on real hardware limits the reach of this course.
 Using something like Verilator will allow anyone with a computer to play.

+##### Field programmable gate aray
+Rectangular table of transistors that can be arranged in the manner desired by its owner.
+Gates, registers, and wires are the basis for every IC.
+FPGAs also make extensive use of reconfigurable, hardware-implemented, lookup tables to provide programmable hardware functionality.
+In the context of combinational logic, it is the truth table.
+The way FPGAs typically implement combinatorial logic is with LUTs, and when the FPGA gets configured, it just fills in the table output values, which are called the "LUT-Mask", and is physically composed of SRAM bits.
+Every bit is represented by a transistor inscribed into silicon.
+A transistor is a semiconductor device used to amplify or switch (0 or 1) electronic signals and electrical power.

+https://www.intel.com/content/dam/www/programmable/us/en/pdfs/literature/misc/fpgas-for-dummies-ebook.pdf, https://electronics.stackexchange.com/questions/169532/what-is-an-lut-in-fpga, wiki: FPGA, Transistor, Lookup table

 #### Section 2: Bringup: What language is hardware coded in? -- 0.5 weeks
 - Blinking an LED(Verilog, 10) -- Your first little program!
 Getting the simulator working.
 Learning Verilog.
 - Building a UART(Verilog, 100) -- An intro chapter to Verilog, copy a real UART, introducing the concept of MMIO, though the serial port may be semihosting.
 Serial test echo program and led control.